superkidsyuvan/EM_STEAM/README.md

 ***added support for mac (dat computer) -- dont know if linux works but you can try** **dont actually send help lol** but ummm i added hd images on a **310 x 150 px** grid/canvas?? **(why anti-alising no worrkkk)** anyways i worked hard i guess it wont be added/ implemented into the game fully until i decide so lolololol 🤡 find out secrets of game yourself + added cutsence and fight sequence idk

+### rhino 🦏
+i did like stuuff idk i forgor i keep on forget! like umm have fun bugs fixed immeseinly and the game now actually playable lol. 😔 + like yess everything fix amd windos simplified?
 ## update 1.0.4849 (sus bean)

 this is so cool but like regular updateding and like everthing